microsoft/advanced-formula-environment/README.md

 The Microsoft Garage is an outlet for experimental projects for you to try.
 Learn more at https://garage.microsoft.com.

 #### Localisation

-AFE has some support for localisation of formulas and no support for localisation of app text.
-Formulas in AFE must be edited using a comma argument separator, such as `=SUM(1,2,3)`, however AFE will interact with workbooks using other separators such as semi-colon (`;`).
-When reading or saving a formula, AFE will automatically translate between formats.
-Function names can be written using the workbook’s locale, but AFE provides a setting to force English function names.
-AFE will eventually support full formula localisation, rather than requiring comma argument separators.
+AFE supports formula localisation, including argument separators such as `,` and `;`, and function names.
+By default, all formulas, including those in modules, will be translated to the workbook's locale.
+AFE provides a setting to fix all formulas to English.

 #### Content
 This repository contains documentation and examples only.